Consideration of Lords message

 I shall make the shortest speech here that I have made for very many years—[Hon.
 Members: “Ever!”]—and I shall take no interventions.
 [Interruption.]
 Well, the Government are restricting debate on this European issue as ferociously as they are trying to restrict votes and powers.
 I voted against both the previous timetable motions.
 With no explanation, we have been told that we have an hour and a half for this extremely important issue today.
 Presumably, it is to allow time for the interesting debate that follows, taking note on the subject of NATO, which could be tabled at any time over the next fortnight and has no urgency whatever.
 None of us are allowed to say very much about this matter.

 The Government have been trying to minimise the parliamentary role throughout the process.
 That is only too obvious.
 I will try to avoid repeating anything that others have said, but the fact is that it started with an attempt to deny the House any vote on the invocation of article 50, and litigation was required to change that.
 A meaningful vote has been resisted since it was first proposed.
 The Government suffered a defeat in this House during the earlier stages of our proceedings before they would contemplate it, and then they assured us that they would not try to reverse that; there would be a meaningful vote.
-But actually, because that amendment needs amplification and the Bill needs to be made clearer, we now have this vital last stage of Lords amendments and the final attempt to spell out what meaningful votes and parliamentary influence is supposed to mean, and it is being resisted to the very last moment.
+But actually, because that amendment needs amplification and the Bill needs to be made clearer, we now have this vital last stage of Lords amendments and the final attempt to spell out what meaningful votes and parliamentary influence are supposed to mean, and it is being resisted to the very last moment.

 Last week, I thought that the Government would be defeated because of their resistance.
 I was not invited to the negotiations.
 I do not blame the Chief Whip for that in the slightest.
 I have not fallen out with him personally, but I think that he knew that I would take a rather firm line as I saw nothing wrong with Lord Hailsham’s amendment if nothing else were available.
 My right hon. and hon.
 Friends, including my right hon. and learned Friend the Member for Beaconsfield (Mr Grieve), actually believed that they had undertakings from the Prime Minister, and I believe that the Prime Minister gave those undertakings in good faith.